 - Applicants who have applied to and have received a full offer of a place on their chosen programme may submit a completed bursary application form (provisional and/or conditional offers are not accepted)

-- The bursaries are only available to students registering full-time (and in the case of Masters students, to those registering for one-year, 90 credit programmes)
+- The bursaries are only available to EU students registering full-time for one-year on a 90 credit programme.